FabianS-Privat/CyclonCheatSheetSite/docs/Act 10/Ruined Square.md

 ## Zone Read

-Ruined Square is a static Layout, it will always look the same.
-The Keydifference to its Act 5 Variant is that the North Bridge is broken.
+Ravaged Square is a static Layout, it will always look the same.
+The Keydifference to its Act 5 Variant Ruined Square is that the North Bridge is broken.
 (And that you enter the Zone at the Cathedral Rooftop)

 The Blood Fountain is always South-East of the Entrance.